-I MET a gentleman a few days ago who has on either side of the forehead a supplementary eyebrow branching off from the superciliary ridge near the supra-orbital notch, and passing obliquely upwards and outwards for about 1 inch acros the forchead.
+I MET a gentleman a few days ago who has on either side of the forehead a supplementary eyebrow branching off from the superciliary ridge near the supra-orbital notch, and passing obliquely upwards and oatwards for about \$ inch across the forehead.
 Beneath these brows, which contain large and coarse hairs, are lines of soft down-like hair, one on either side occupying the usual position of the eyebrows.
 Since my attention was drawn to this subject I have noticed that many persons have a short secondary spur of hairs at the points indicated.
-Artists, I believe, have noticed this deviation from the normal eyebrow-line, as we occasionally observe it in portraits of Puck and other mischievous sprites.
+Artists, I believe, have noticed this deviation from the normal eyebrow-line, as we occasionally observe it in portraits of Puck and other mischievous sprites

 There is a spot about midway between the orbits in animals that I have examined (namely, horses, dogs, and cats), whence the lines of hair-insertion into the skin radiate in various directions.
-If we consider the secondary eyebrows of man as a reversion to an ancestral type, we must conclude that our hairy progenitors also possessed such a radiating point of hair insertion upon their foreheads, and that the secondary eyebrows are only whole face. whole face.
+If we consider the secondary eyebrows of man as a reversion to an ancestral type, we must conclude that our hairy progenitors also possessed such a radiating point of hair insertion upon their foreheads, and that the secondary eyebrows are only remnants of a hairy covering which originally enveloped the whole face.
+W. AINSLIE HOLLIS whole face.